TheKingTermux/TheKingTermux/README.md

 - 🤖 My WhatsApp Bot using Node.JS are available at [here](https://github.com/TheKingTermux/alice) [[Stopped due leak on access vulnerability (GitHub Advisory Database)]](https://github.com/TheKingTermux/alice/issues?q=is%3Aissue+is%3Aopen+label%3ASecurity+)

-- 🗂️ I'm a web designer and web developer in [Lotus Academy](https://lomyform.blogspot.com) (Online), [Sample of School Website "SMPN 6 Malang"](https://amgeming.000webhostapp.com) (Online) ```NOTE: This website is just a SAMPLE / ASSIGNMENT given to me by my teacher (you could say this is an assignment for me at the end of the first semester), this is NOT the ORIGINAL SMPN 6 Malang school website, The ORIGINAL SMPN 6 Malang website is just``` https://smpn6-mlg.sch.id ```, hope you understand``` and in [Website Pengaduan Masyarakat](https://github.com/UKKWariors/Website-Pengaduan-Masyarakat-Remake) (Offline)
+- 🗂️ I'm a web designer and web developer in [Lotus Academy](https://lomyform.blogspot.com) (Online), [Sample of School Website "SMPN 6 Malang"](https://amgeming.000webhostapp.com) (It has been shutdown properly) ```~NOTE: This website is just a SAMPLE / ASSIGNMENT given to me by my teacher (you could say this is an assignment for me at the end of the first semester), this is NOT the ORIGINAL SMPN 6 Malang school website, The ORIGINAL SMPN 6 Malang website is just``` https://smpn6-mlg.sch.id ```, hope you understand~``` and in [Website Pengaduan Masyarakat](https://github.com/UKKWariors/Website-Pengaduan-Masyarakat-Remake) (Offline)

 - 👨‍💻 Another of my projects are available at [here](https://github.com/TheKingTermux?tab=repositories)